RicRicci22/Transformer-for-sentiment-analysis/README.md

 To run the network on your test sentence, just type "python test.py --load_model True --test_model True --sentence "your sentence here!"

+## Dataset
+The dataset that will be used is called Sentiment140, and it comprises 1.6 million tweets, labeled as containing negative or positive sentiment.
-DOWNLOAD THE DATASET HERE https://www.kaggle.com/datasets/kazanova/sentiment140 And put it in the same folder as the code
+The dataset can be found [HERE](https://www.kaggle.com/datasets/kazanova/sentiment140).
+It is a csv file, and should be put in the same folder that contains the code.